ghinaajour/meowallet/README.md

 # MeoWallet

-All credit goes to https://github.com/naps62.
+Credit goes to https://github.com/naps62.
 I couldn’t find the original repo to clone it so I re-uploaded it.

 ## Installation